 The native population of North America is the Native Americans, so named because the explorer Columbus and his surroundings believed to have come to the easternmost parts of India.
 The North American Indians have been called “redskins”, not because their skin color is red – it is rather light brown – but because the coastal Indians that the first Europeans met painted red.
 Today, redskins are a derogatory word.
 The physical characteristics of the Indians testify to their Asian origin.
 The Inuit (Eskimos) are genetically closely related to the chicks in eastern Siberia.
 Both Indians and Inuit have undergone changes that entail adaptations to changing climate zones and topographical conditions.
-According to Allcitypopulation, the capital city of Mexico is Mexico city, and Washington DC is the capital city of United States.

 In pre-Columbian times, Native American cultures were distributed according to ecological possibilities.
 Farthest in the north and south were hunter cultures such as caribou hunters in Canada’s interior, salmon fishermen on the northwest coast, buffalo hunters on the prairie, bear and moose hunters in the eastern forest areas and deer hunters in the southwest and southeast.
 In more temperate and subtropical zones, both collector and agricultural crops, such as maize growers east of Mississippi and Mexico, appeared.
 At the time of the beginning of our era, high crops arose among the corn growers in Mexico, Central America and the Andes, which were crushed by the Spaniards in the early 16th century.